Desert Bighorn SheepOvis canadensis nelson

 Males, called rams, have large, curled horns that are made of keratin.
 Their horns are used in battle with other rams, but also serve as a status symbol within the herd.

-Bighorn sheep are threatened by disease, habitat degradation, care collisions and habitat fragmentation due to urban and commercial development.
-The Living Desert actively supports the national conservation of this species through leadership of the Species Survival Plan and local conservation efforts through collaborative efforts with local programs.
+Bighorn sheep are threatened by disease, habitat degradation, care collisions, and habitat fragmentation due to urban and commercial development.
+The Living Desert actively supports the national conservation of this species through the leadership of the Species Survival Plan and local conservation efforts through collaborative efforts with local programs.